2026 Iowa Senate election: District 23

 The 23rd district encompasses parts of Dallas and Polk counties.
 The incumbent is Republican Jack Whitver, who was re-elected in 2022 with 58.6% of the vote.

 On September 16, 2025, he announced that he would not seek re-election.

 Mike Bousselot is running with Whitver's support.
+He is overwhelmed with the thought of running for re-election in District 21, so he is moving out to a "safer" seat.

+Tony Thompson is the Democrat running for this seat.

+On August 14, 2026, Bousselot ended his campaign.
+On August 19, Wes Eros, Bousselot's primary opponent, was chosen as the replacement candidate.